Video version of this article with extra commentary:

 all most paths lead to investing in Syndications (as long as you are not a jerk and can halfway network with people).

-Should I invest in syndications or private placements with investment experience?
+Should I invest in syndications or private placements without investment experience?

 Most investors start by investing in single-family home rentals.
 The natural progression is to move into larger more scalable assets such as being an operator/general partner (GP) or passive investor/limited partner (LP) in a syndication.
 Most novice investors do their research and come to the conclusion after evaluating the scalability, economies of scale, and diversification that bigger deals are the better route, but is that what you should really do?